carlubian/DotNet.Safe/Readme.md

 ### Safe & Sound
 By using DotNet.Safe, you have the guarantee that all exceptions thrown will be handled securely and transparently.
 Focus on the results, and leave the means to us!

-### No need for shadow hunting
+### No need for Shadow Hunting
 Understand what a piece of code does with a single glance.
 You don't have to delve between boilerplate exception handling code.

 ### Easy maintenance
 Easily extend or diminish a process by adding or removing calls.
 The fluent API exposed allows for effortless tweaking of any given logic chain.

 ### Future proof
-DotNet.Safe can be used from .NET Framework and .NET Core apps (with more coming soon!).
+DotNet.Safe can be used from .NET Framework, .NET Core, Mono, Xamarin and the UWP.
 It also supports the latest features in C#, such as tuples and local functions.

 ***